Chair: D. Christopher (Chris) Ryer, Director, Baltimore City Department of Planning

 Senators representing Legislative Election Districts 40 & 41: Jill P. Carter; Antonio L. Hayes.

-Delegates representing Districts 40 & 41, appointed by House Speaker: Antonio L. Hayes; one vacancy.
+Delegates representing Legislative Election Districts 40 & 41, appointed by House Speaker: Tony Bridges; one vacancy.

 Charles L. Benton, Jr., Building, 417 East Fayette St., Baltimore, Maryland, June 2006.
 Photo by Diane F. Evartt.

 To pay for facilities and services in communities within a two-mile radius of Pimlico Race Course, the Authority twice yearly receives funds from a horse-racing special fund.
 Further, for local impact grants from video-lottery terminal receipts beginning in Fiscal Year 2012, the Authority serves as the local [video lottery] development council for the Pimlico neighborhood in Baltimore City (Code State Government Article, sec.
 9-1A-31).

 The Authority consists of fifteen members.
 They include the Baltimore City Director of Planning, who serves as chair; the two State senators representing Legislative Election Districts 40 and 41; two delegates (one each from Legislative Election Districts 40 & 41) appointed by the House Speaker; and ten members (five of whom reside or own businesses in the area) appointed by the Baltimore City Mayor after consultation with the legislative delegation representing Districts 40 and 41 (Code Business Regulation Article, secs.
 11-1201 through 11-1205).

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov